Medical laboratory: Result analysis, validation and interpretation

 According to various regulations, such as the international ISO 15189 norm, all pathological laboratory results must be verified by a competent professional.
 In some countries, staffs composed of clinical scientists do the majority of this work inside the laboratory with certain abnormal results referred to the relevant pathologist.
 Doctor Clinical Laboratory scientists have the responsibility for limited interpretation of testing results in their discipline in many countries.
 Interpretation of results can be assisted by some software in order to validate normal or non-modified results.

 In other testing areas, only professional medical staff (pathologist or clinical Laboratory) is involved with interpretation and consulting.
 Medical staff are sometimes also required in order to explain pathology results to physicians.
 For a simple result given by phone or to explain a technical problem, often a medical technologist or medical lab scientist can provide additional information.

-Medical Laboratory Departments in some countries are exclusively directed by a specialized Doctor laboratory Science.
+Medical laboratory departments in some countries are exclusively directed by a specialized Doctor laboratory Science.
 In others, a consultant, medical or non-medical, may be the head the department.
 In Europe and some other countries, Clinical Scientists with a Masters level education may be qualified to head the department.
 Others may have a PhD and can have an exit qualification equivalent to medical staff (e.g., FRCPath in the UK).

-In France, only medical staff (Pharm.D. and M.D. specialized in anatomical pathology or clinical Laboratory Science) can discuss Laboratory results.
+In France, only medical staff (Pharm.D. and M.D. specialized in anatomical pathology or clinical Laboratory Science) are authorized to discuss laboratory results.